pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -c, --includeclassorigin        Include classorigin in the result.
       -p, --propertylist <property name>
                                       Define a propertylist for the request.
-If not included a Null property list is defined and the server returns all properties.
-If defined as empty string the server returns no properties. ex: -p propertyname1 -p
+If not defined a Null property list is defined and the server returns all properties.
-                                      propertyname2 or -p
+                                      Multiple properties may be defined either a comma separated list defing the option
-                                      propertyname1,propertyname2
+                                      multipletimes (ex: -p pn1 -p pn22 or -p pn1,pn2).
+If defined as empty string the server returns no properties.
       -o, --names_only                Show only local properties of the class.
       -s, --sort                      Sort into alphabetical order by classname.
       -n, --namespace <name>          Namespace to use for this operation.
 If